 Picking a great craze among the community, students are developing a keen interest to study.
 If you are pursuing a career in Android development, then these are the Interview Questions that should be a part of your bucket list.

-What are the different versions of Android OS that you remember?
+Different versions of Android OS

 It has been over 10 years of Android OS in the market and the language has not only upgraded over a course of time but has shown significant variants with dynamic features.
 The upgrades are as follows.